 M.S. in Interdisciplinary Program in Neuroscience, 2023

-Seoul National University, KR
+Seoul National University

 DNA Cloning, DNA Prep, AAV Production, CRISPR/Cas9-Based Gene Editing